codelouisvilleproject/javascript-api/README.md

-# Code Louisvile JS API
+# Code Louisvile JS API is awesome!

 Over the course of the Winter 2018 session, this will become the JavaScript backend and frontend powering our fitness tracker site!